Azure/azure-sdk-for-net/sdk/appconfiguration/Azure.Data.AppConfiguration/samples/Sample11_SettingsSnapshot.md

 # Create, Retrieve and Update status of a Configuration Settings Snapshot

-Azure Configuration Settings Snapshot allow users to create a point-in-time snapshot of their configuration store, providing them with enhanced flexibility and control over their configuration settings.
-This feature enables users to create backups and easily restore their configurations to a previous state when needed.
-Users can create immutable, composed views of their configuration store that they can release with their application.
-The immutability of these snapshots ensures that users can confidently rollback to a last-known-good configuration in the event of an issue with newer configuration.
+Azure App Configuration allows users to create a point-in-time snapshot of their configuration store, providing them with the ability to treat settings as one consistent version.
+This feature enables applications to hold a consistent view of configuration, ensuring that there are no version mismatches to individual settings due to reading as updates were made.
+Snapshots are immutable, ensuring that configuration can confidently be rolled back to a last-known-good configuration in the event of a problem.

 This sample illustrates how to create, retrieve, and modify the status of a `ConfigurationSettingSnapshot`.

 To get started, you'll need to instantiate the `ConfigurationClient` class.
 In order to do so, you have two options: provide the connection string of the Configuration Store or authenticate with Azure Active Directory.
 For detailed instructions, please refer to the [README](https://github.com/Azure/azure-sdk-for-net/blob/main/sdk/appconfiguration/Azure.Data.AppConfiguration/README.md#authenticate-the-client).